Bulkmrslasher/pmmp-installer/README.md

 `SYSTEM` Your operating system, possible options are `mac`, `mac64`, `linux`, `linux64`
 `THREADS` How many threads should be used when compiling PHP, depending on your CPU

+If you don't want to change the default settings in the file, you can also use arguments when executing the script:

+`-u` The GitHub username where the repository is stored
+`-r` The name of the repository
+`-b` The branch which should be used to create the PHAR
+`-s` Your operating system, possible options are `mac`, `mac64`, `linux`, `linux64`
+`-t` How many threads should be used when compiling PHP, depending on your CPU

 By default, `USER` is set to `pmmp` and `REPOSITORY` to `PocketMine-MP`, but you can also change it to a fork of PocketMine-MP and it'll still work for most forks.

 ## License & Credits